InnovationProcurementObservatoryEU2022/ai-app-backend/README.md

 # ai-app-backend
-The Flask backend running the TF-IDF based models
+The Flask backend running the TF-IDF based AI models for the pilot project